How my Parents Helped Me

 Send me newspaper clippings, or even just the comics page, from home.

 It's called the undergraduate student bubble; every student experiences it.
 When you're surrounded by your peers, all day, every day, without your family's usual morning paper or evening news, it's easy to forget that there are things happening in the rest of the world.
-If you come across a newspaper article that makes you think of your son or daughter, save it and send it their way!
-It will remind them that there's more happening in the world than just exams and studying, it will remind them of home – local papers are especially good for this – and it will remind them that you're thinking of them.
+If you come across a news article that makes you think of your son or daughter, send a link to it their way!
+It will remind them that there's more happening in the world than just exams and studying, it will remind them of home – local news and events are especially good for this – and it will remind them that you're thinking of them.